-Who helps children when a parent or sibling dies?
+Who offers support for bereaved children when a parent or sibling dies?

 This is a guest post from Phonenix Bereavement Support as part of my promotion of charities for free on my blog during June 2012.

 Ben* was devastated when his Dad died.
 It was so sudden.
 He went out in

 the morning to work, but didn’t come home.
 His motorbike had skidded off